 FAQs

-Q: What If My Child Doesn't Want to Visit Their Father?
+What If My Child Doesn't Want to Visit Their Father in Illinois?

-A: In Illinois, along with most other states, children under the age of 18 are not legally permitted to disobey a court order unless they are legally emancipated.
+In Illinois, along with most other states, children under the age of 18 are not legally permitted to disobey a court order unless they are legally emancipated.
 If your child does not want to visit their father, you should still do everything in your power to get them to cooperate, especially if those are the terms of the court-ordered parenting agreement.
-Illinois state law will hold that custodial parents are not permitted to disregard parenting time requirements.
+Under Illinois law, the 'primary residential parent' must make active, good-faith efforts to encourage the child to attend scheduled parenting time.
+If a parent passively allows the child to refuse, they can be held in contempt of court or ordered to provide 'make-up parenting time' to the other parent.

-A: There are legal ramifications that may occur if a child refuses to go with their parent in Illinois.
+There are legal ramifications that may occur if a child refuses to go with their parent in Illinois.
 Generally speaking, the child will not be penalized, but the custodial parent can be.
 This only occurs when one parent can prove that the custodial parent discouraged the child from visitation.
-Parents following a custody arrangement are expected to promote, encourage, and facilitate reasonable visitations.

 Legal Aid for Child Custody Cases in Illinois